 Sambhali has a total of nine empowerment centers, in which they provide underprivileged women with education, counseling, financial support for legal or medical issues, and income-generating vocational training in sewing and embroidery.
 The women that come to these empowerment centers go on to create small enterprises of their own, selling hand embroidered and sewn products.
 On top of this, Sambhali itself has a boutique in which they employ many of these underprivileged women.
 Sambhali’s work not only allows women who have suffered from domestic violence and other forms of discrimination to be economically independent, but also educates them on human rights and helps raise self-esteem.
 In addition to the empowerment centers, Sambhali has two boarding homes for young girls, as well as many other ongoing projects that strive to educate, empower, and aid women and children.

-Naomi connected with Sambhali and chose it as the third non-profit to support because she felt as though their work providing women with art and entrepreneurship skills was extremely valuable and really aligned with Project Tasveer’s mission of turning passion into purpose.
-She’s excited to work with Sambhali and find innovative ways to further their cause.
+Naomi connected with Sambhali and chose it as the second non-profit to support because she felt as though their work providing women with art and entrepreneurship skills was extremely valuable and really aligned with Project Tasveer’s mission of turning passion into purpose.

 Please check out Sambhali’s website to learn more about their countless inspiring projects and initiatives!